sjbennett123/gloryforthefist/content/rules/_index.md

 “Give up, smelly human?”

 “Never!” you reply, jumping in and taking the foul creature by surprise.
-His yelp of pain as your dagger slices his chest is very satisfying.. .but he’s still up!Perhaps running away might be a good option.
+His yelp of pain as your dagger slices his chest is very satisfying... but he’s still up!
+Perhaps running away might be a good option.

 The goblin senses your apprehension and follows with a flurry of attacks.
-You are able to block most of them, but one lands its target,cutting through your torn shirt and releasing a spray of blood.
+You are able to block most of them, but one lands its target, cutting through your torn shirt and releasing a spray of blood.
 The goblin laughs triumphantly.

 That does it!
 This really sparks your anger and you lunge in like a mad man, hacking away at the green-skinned creature.
 This is more than he can take, and he falls to the ground.
 You stand there breathing heavily for a minute, and then you lean over him and search him.